Public Workshops

 Planned

-The third workshop will cover billing presentation, the credit program details, and a summary of feedback received across the engagement process.
+The fourth workshop will cover billing presentation, the credit program details, and a summary of feedback received across the engagement process.

 Anticipated topics